whylu/cronMs/README.md

 -------
-At "./cronMs.sh start", cronMs read this file and run every <command> by <interval> second period, and put process pids into ./startpid/ folder, and echo "pid, interval, command" >> ./status
+At "./cronMs.sh start", cronMs read this file and run every <command> by <interval> second period, and put process pids into ./startpid/ folder, and echo "pid, interval, command" into ./status

-CronMs create another thread to read a line, executes a command, and sleep <interval> second, then repeat execute and sleep foever, until "./cronMs.sh stop" executed.
+CronMs create another thread to read a line, executes a command, and sleep {interval} second, then repeat execute and sleep foever, until "./cronMs.sh stop" executed.
 The execution of command and sleep command start at the same time, so, if execution time of command large than sleep, you will get more than one execution process of <command> at the same time.